-With Socialbakers influencer marketing platform, you have access to a vast database of influencer profiles that you can search by audience size, interests, location, age, and gender.
+With Socialbakers influencer marketing platform, you have access to a vast database of influencer profiles.
+You can also refine your influencer search by using hashtags and mentions.

 For example, let’s say you’re a restaurateur looking to work with food influencers using a popular hashtag #freshfood.